PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/image_classification_en.md

 * During model training, PaddleX automatically saves the model weight files, with the default being `output`.
 If you need to specify a save path, you can set it through the `-o Global.output` field in the configuration file.
 * PaddleX shields you from the concepts of dynamic graph weights and static graph weights.
 During model training, both dynamic and static graph weights are produced, and static graph weights are selected by default for model inference.
-* When training other models, you need to specify the corresponding configuration file.
-The correspondence between models and configuration files can be found in [PaddleX Model List (CPU/GPU)](../../../support_list/models_list_en.md).
-After completing the model training, all outputs are saved in the specified output directory (default is `./output/`), typically including:
+* After completing the model training, all outputs are saved in the specified output directory (default is `./output/`), typically including:

 * `train_result.json`: Training result record file, recording whether the training task was completed normally, as well as the output weight metrics, related file paths, etc.;
 * `train.log`: Training log file, recording changes in model metrics and loss during training;